Cummings Coaches

 Coaches will commit to at least two hours of meeting time (virtually or in person), which can be broken up over multiple meetings.
 Beyond this, Cummings Foundation will not prescribe an approach for them to follow.

 We encourage each coach and nonprofit pair to conduct their meetings in the manner that seems most helpful for the nonprofit.
-Given that this is a pilot program, we look forward to gathering feedback from both coaches and nonprofits and, hopefully, developing some helpful tips or best practices for future coaching programs.
+We always welcome feedback from both coaches and nonprofits that might benefit future coaching programs.

 Will participants of this program receive special consideration?